MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-reminder-for-an-appointment-item.md

 - csharp
 ---

-# How to: Create a Reminder for an Appointment Item
+# Create a Reminder for an Appointment Item

 This example shows how to use the [ReminderSet](https://msdn.microsoft.com/en-us/library/bb624262\(v=office.15\)) property to create a reminder for an appointment item.